Skip to main content

 Regulating the Master Transport Protein SHBG

 High levels of circulating insulin, a condition often seen in insulin resistance and pre-diabetes, tend to suppress SHBG production.
-Conversely, very low-calorie diets or conditions that improve can sometimes lead to an increase in SHBG.
+Conversely, very low-calorie diets or conditions that improve insulin sensitivity can sometimes lead to an increase in SHBG.

-Here is how can modulate SHBG:
+Here is how lifestyle choices can modulate SHBG:

 • Dietary Composition ∞ Diets chronically low in protein or excessively high in fiber have been associated with higher SHBG levels.
 Ensuring adequate protein intake is important for maintaining a balanced hormonal profile.
 A balanced macronutrient approach, prioritizing lean proteins, healthy fats, and complex carbohydrates, supports stable insulin levels and, in turn, helps regulate SHBG.